-7.1 Employees should endeavour to arrange medical appointments in their own time (e.g. outside flexi time core hours of 10am to 12pm and 2pm to 4pm).
-If this is not possible, appointments should be made at times that will cause the minimum amount of absence from work or inconvenience to the Council.

-- 7.2 Provided that the employee gives his/her line manager reasonable notice of the date and time of an appointment, time off with pay will normally be granted. - 7.3 Where time off for medical appointments becomes frequent or regular, or starts to cause difficulties for the employee's department, the line manager has the discretion either to require the employee to make up for the time off by working extra time on another occasion, or to grant any further time off without pay. - 7.4 Employees must obtain approval from their line manager in advance of any appointment.
-The line manager reserves the right to ask the employee to reschedule an appointment if its timing would cause disruption to the Council's business.
-The line manager may also, at his/her discretion, ask the employee to produce confirmation of the appointment. - 7.5 Employees who are pregnant have the statutory right not to be unreasonably refused paid time off work for antenatal appointments where the employee's attendance has been recommended by a registered medical practitioner, midwife or nurse.
+- 7.1 Employees should wherever possible try to arrange medical appointments in their own time (e.g. outside flexi time core hours of 10am to 12pm and 2pm to 4pm).
+If this is not possible, employees should try to make appointments at times that will cause the minimum amount of absence from work or inconvenience to the Council.
+However, it is recognised that where hospital or treatment appointments are needed this might not be possible. - 7.2 Provided that the employee gives their line manager reasonable notice of the date and time of an appointment, time off with pay will normally be granted. - 7.3 Employees must obtain approval from their line manager in advance of any appointment wherever possible.
+The line manager may also, at their discretion, ask the employee to produce confirmation of the appointment. - 7.4 Employees who are pregnant have the statutory right not to be unreasonably refused paid time off work for antenatal appointments where the employee's attendance has been recommended by a registered medical practitioner, midwife or nurse.
 Paid time off in such circumstances will automatically be granted, although employees should endeavour to arrange appointments outside working hours.

-Nevertheless, the employee should give reasonable notice of the date and time of the appointment to his/her line manager where possible and the line manager will still have the right to request to see the confirmation of the employee's second appointment and any subsequent appointments. - 7.6 A prospective father, or partner of a pregnant woman, has the statutory right to take unpaid time off to attend up to two antenatal appointments.
+Nevertheless, the employee should give reasonable notice of the date and time of the appointment to their line manager where possible and the line manager will still have the right to request to see the confirmation of the employee's second appointment and any subsequent appointments.
+See section 9 for more detail.

+7.5 A prospective father, or partner of a pregnant woman, has the statutory right to take unpaid time off to attend up to two antenatal appointments.